Although they qualify for California's Denti-Cal program, it only covers extractions, not restorations.

 "One way or another we're going to treat them," he said.
 "These people have nowhere to go where they feel comfortable.
 They don't feel wanted.
 It takes a little more time perhaps, but these people come out of the chair giving us nothing but love and kisses and hugs."

-He would like to see more dentists step up and volunteer to treat the poor and disabled.
+He would like to see more dentists step up and volunteer to treat the poor and patients with disabilities.

 "Dentists need to understand they have a responsibility to give back to the community," he said.
 "We've been very fortunate in what we've gained from the profession, and now it's our turn to give a little bit back."